cmda-bt/project-tech-23-24/README.md

 Voor dit blok is een [Code of Conduct][coc] opgesteld, die geldt voor bezoekers aan deze repository en leden van onze organisatie en community.
 Voor medewerkens en studenten van de Hogeschool van Amsterdam is ook de [Regeling Ongewenst Gedrag][rog] van toepassing.

-## Statements

-We are dedicated to provide you with a learning environment that is _rigorous, respectful and supportive_ so you can engage in the free exchange of ideas and commit yourself fully to the study of your discipline.
-To that end we are committed to enforce important AUAS policies.
-You can find our policies and statements (e.g. accessibility, health, plagiarism) in the `docs` folder.

 ## License

 [MIT][], documenten en plaatjes zijn [CC-BY-4.0][].